 The next options adjusting the matrix previews in the user interface.
-You can choose the width of the grid you can display in the previews (switching on off via the context menu on the previews).
+You can choose the width of the grid you can display in the previews (switching on off via the context menu on the previews) as well as the color of the grid and background.
 With the last option you can reset those preview options for all previews (including main and showmode) in one step.